looooris/drone_delivery/README.md

 ```
 ## Run

-To run, clone this repository into a folder within your ROS2 workspace.
+To run, clone this repository into a folder within your ROS2 workspace (usually /home/ros2-ws/ on Ubuntu).

 Open a terminal at the root of your clone of this repository, and source your ROS installation.
 Then run: